A guide to taking your pet on holiday

 A flight or sea crossing may only take a couple of hours, but you’ll have to account for the length of the door-to-door journey.
-Work out if there any points where you could break up the journey, to offer your pet some reassurance.
+Work out if there any points where you could break up the journey to offer your pet some reassurance.

 As of 2021, following the UK’s exit from the European Union, pet passports that were issued in Great Britain can no longer be used for travel to an EU country or Northern Ireland.
-But if your pet passport was issued in an EU country or Northern Ireland, they can still be used for travel.
+But if your pet passport was issued in an EU country or Northern Ireland, it can still be used for travel.

 If your current pet passport was issued in Great Britain, you’ll need to get an animal healthcare certificate instead.